estebgonza/go-richelieu/README.md

 # go-richelieu
- Data generator that respects cardinality
+ Data generator that respects cardinality and schema structure